 The principle of operation for wedge wire filters is straightforward yet effective; as fluid flows through the filter, the wedge-shaped openings block particles larger than the slot size while allowing the cleaner fluid to pass through.
 Key features of these filters include their high structural strength, excellent precision, and the ability to withstand high-pressure differentials.
 The design not only optimizes the flow of liquid but also minimizes clogging, making wedge wire filters a preferred choice in numerous industrial applications.

-Advantages of Wedge Wire Filters
+Pros and Cons of Wedge Wire Filters

 Comparing with Perforated Filtration Elements